SUBMISSIONS NOW OPEN FOR ISSUE 05

-Categories for submissions may include but aren't limited to:
+Categories for submissions may include but ARE NOT LIMITED TO :

 creative writing, poetry, fiction, non-fiction, illustration, digital art, photography, narratives & essays, mixed-media, ceramic art, sculpture, experimental art, digital art, performance art, videography, as well as custom pitches and proposals are accepted.

-Please have all written submissions, peer-reviewed before submission.
-If you are looking to submit your work with attachments, please send your work to firstname.lastname@example.org
+Please have all written submissions peer-reviewed before submission.
+If you are looking to submit your portfolio, please send all items to email@example.com including your Artist's Statement.

 Is there a word limit to written submissions?